Bigg Boss 11: Vikas Feels Shilpa Is The Strongest Person; Housemates Declare Vikas As BB 11 Winner!

 While Hina cries as Bandgi had chopped off her hair, Vikas is seen apologising to Akash, Luv and Hina for not stopping his team from torturing them.

-Priyank-Vikas Patch Up
+Priyank & Vikas Patch Up

 Meanwhile, Priyank has been trying to patch up with Vikas, but in vain.
 Somehow, during an argument regarding the luxury budget task, Priyank climbs on Vikas' back and hugs him.
 Priyank breaks down.
 He kisses Vikas and both patch up!